CtrlK

 Actionability

-Provides fully executable, copy-paste ready YAML manifests for every resource type (Deployment, Service, Ingress, HPA, ConfigMap, Secret).
-Includes concrete kubectl commands for validation and deployment.
-The code examples are complete and production-ready with specific values.
+The skill provides fully executable, copy-paste ready YAML manifests for every resource type (Deployment, Service, Ingress, HPA, ConfigMap, Secret), concrete kubectl commands for validation and deployment, and specific configuration values with clear explanations.
+The code examples are complete and production-ready.

 3 / 3